 - Administer the Department's programs relating to citizenship and civics education.

-The National Center on Addiction and Substance Abuse (CASA) is the only national organization that brings together under one roof all the professional disciplines needed to combat abuse of all substances—alcohol, tobacco and illegal, prescription and performance-enhancing drugs—in all sectors of society.
+The National Center on Addiction and Substance Abuse (CASA) is a national organization that works to bring together under one roof all the professional disciplines needed to combat abuse of all substances—alcohol, tobacco and illegal, prescription and performance-enhancing drugs—in all sectors of society.

 This guide is designed to provide important research-based concepts and information to further efforts to develop and carry out effective drug abuse prevention programs.